vmware/terraform-provider-wavefront/README.md

 Run `terraform plan` to show the plan.

-Run `terraform apply` to apply the test configuration and then check the results in Wavefront.
+Run `terraform apply` to apply the test configuration and then check the results in Aria Operations for Applications.

 Update main.tf to change a value, the run plan and apply again to check that updates work.

 Run `terraform destroy` to test deleting resources.

 ### Acceptance Tests
-Acceptance tests are run against the Wavefront API so you'll need an account to use.
+Acceptance tests are run against the Aria Operations for Applications API so you'll need an account to use.
 Run at your own risk.

 You need to supply the `WAVEFRONT_TOKEN` and `WAVEFRONT_ADDRESS` environment variables